Lasers

 As of 2015, handheld lasers are not permitted at the annual Burning Man event in Black Rock City.
 Mounted lasers are only permitted on art pieces, Mutant Vehicles and in theme camps if they comply with specific restrictions.

-While lasers are not new to Burning Man, technological advances have made it so even inexpensive, readily-available handheld lasers may be powerful enough to cause permanent injury from distances up to 10 miles away.
+While lasers are not new to Burning Man, technological advances have made it so that even inexpensive, readily available handheld lasers may be powerful enough to cause permanent injury from distances as far as 10 miles away.
 We’ve seen a significant rise in the number of these lasers in recent years, thus greatly increasing the risk of injury.

-Following the 2014 event, a number of BRC employees and volunteers — including Rangers, Pyro team and Burn Control staff — reported feeling unsafe because they were repeatedly flashed by handheld lasers.
+Following the 2014 event, many BRC employees and volunteers — including Rangers, the Pyro team and other staff — reported feeling unsafe because they were repeatedly flashed by handheld lasers.
 This was in addition to a tragic incident in which a Black Rock Ranger suffered permanent loss of eyesight as a result of a laser the night of the Man Burn.

 As a result, handheld lasers are no longer permitted at the Burning Man event.
 Do not bring them.
 Period.
 This policy is in line with nearly all major festivals and events in the United States and Europe.